fredemmott/bindline/docs/installation.md

 The libraries are designed to be used cleanly via `use namespace`, though this is optional.
 The libraries can also be used with fully-qualified names, or they define sub-namespaces if you just want to `use` a subset of the functionality.

-Most uses will just want `use namespace FredEmmott::bindline;`
+Most users will just want `use namespace FredEmmott::bindline;`